Growth – Children & Teens

 We care for babies and toddlers, along with preschoolers, in our “Under 5s” room (Classroom 2).
-Most parents bring their own diaper bag, bottles and sippy cups, but we also have a large stock of supplies, as well as a crib and changing table.
+Most parents bring their own diaper bag, bottles and sippy cups, but we also have a large stock of supplies, with a changing table in a nearby restroom.

 When the church service ends …

 We ask elementary, middle, and high school students to meet their parents in the Gathering Room when their RE class ends.
 This way, parents can begin socializing and RE teachers do not feel rushed to finish their lesson or activity.